-San Francisco cruise port handles over 70 cruise ships with around 200,000 passenger per year.
-The city has population around 870,000 (metro around 4,7 million) and is known as ”Everybody’s Favorite City” because of its diverse communities and cultural attractions.
+San Francisco cruise port handles over 70 cruise ships with around 200,000 passengers per year.
+The city has a population of around 870,000 (metro around 4,7 million) and is known as ”Everybody’s Favorite City” because of its diverse communities and cultural attractions.

 Port San Francisco CA

-- Fisherman's Wharf serves as base for city's commercial fishing fleet.
-This is also one of the Pacific Coast USA best-known and well-developed tourist attractions.
-Here are located Pier 39, San Francisco Maritime National Historical Park, The Cannery (shopping center), Ghirardelli Square, Ripley's Believe It or Not (odditorium), Musee Mecanique (world's largest privately owned museum), Wax Museum, Forbes Island (floating restaurant).
+- Fisherman's Wharf serves as a base for the city's commercial fishing fleet.
+This is also one of the Pacific Coast USA's best-known and well-developed tourist attractions.
+Here are located Pier 39, San Francisco Maritime National Historical Park, The Cannery (shopping center), Ghirardelli Square, Ripley's Believe It or Not (odditorium), Musee Mecanique (world's largest privately-owned museum), Wax Museum, Forbes Island (floating restaurant).
 Numerous restaurants and street stands serve fresh-caught seafood.
-Among the most popular dishes are Dungeness crab and clam chowder (both served in bread bowl).
+Among the most popular dishes are Dungeness crab and clam chowder (both served in a bread bowl).

 - Pier 70 is a former (19th-century) industrial area with iron and steel mills, shipbuilding yards and manufacturing facilities (Union Iron Works, Bethlehem Shipbuilding, US Navy).
-Currently, Pier 70 is used by BAE Systems Ship Repair (subsidiary of the British corporation BAE Systems Inc) and by Sims Group (Sims Metal Management company / metals and electronics recycling).
-In 2015, San Francisco Port Commission extended seaport's lease agreement with BAE Systems (shiprepair yard plus 2 floating drydocks) through 2045.
+Currently, Pier 70 is used by BAE Systems Ship Repair (a subsidiary of the British corporation BAE Systems Inc) and by Sims Group (Sims Metal Management company/metals and electronics recycling).
+In 2015, San Francisco Port Commission extended seaport's lease agreement with BAE Systems (ship repair yard plus 2 floating drydocks) through 2045.
 The agreement sustains San Francisco's 150-year tradition of shipbuilding and ship repair services.
-BAE's shipyard employs around 250 skilled workers on year-round basis, plus additional (up to 1000) local workers during peak periods.
-Both floating drydocks and port's location make them ideal for cruise vessels.
+BAE's shipyard employs around 250 skilled workers on a year-round basis, plus additional (up to 1000) local workers during peak periods.
+Both floating drydocks and the port's location make them ideal for cruise vessels.
 Here are also refurbished and repaired US Navy and cargo ships.

 On January 10, 2019, was inaugurated the ferry service from Richmond CA to downtown San Francisco.
 Ferryboats depart from Richmond's new (USD 20 million) ferry terminal adjacent to The Craneway Pavilion.
 The new terminal also offers free parking (362 lots).
 The crossing ends at San Francisco Ferry Building, with crossing time 35 min.
 San Francisco Bay Ferry Service operates the new route with 4 crossings from Richmond (morning commute hours) and 4 return crossings from San Francisco (evening commute hours).
 Ferry tickets price is $9.
 Discounts are offered to Clipper Card users ($6,75) and to disabled-seniors-kids ($4,50).